-Pro-lifers are in the midst of "40 days for Life."
-Different groups are doing different things, but prayer and demonstrations seem to be the popular manifestations for this time.
+Pro-lifers are readying themselves for the annual March for Life Different groups are doing different things, but prayer and demonstrations seem to be the popular manifestations for this time.

 How in the world can inviting a big family to your coffee and doughnut table be pro-life, you ask?
 We need to build a culture of life where children are welcome.
 We need to make it easier for a family to have that next kid (perhaps through lower taxation?).
 Did you know that 60% of abortions are performed on women who are already mothers? (source- the blog "And Sometimes Tea") Prayer is essential, but action is too.
 If all pro-lifers were active in doing pro-life prayer and work (making meals, knitting booties, working at a soup kitchen, calling a new mom, mowing lawns, painting fences, fixing vans, babysitting for nothing or nominal fees, whatever is appropriate to the stage in life and ability or talent), we would make it less scary for these moms to welcome life even in difficult moments.